HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/kubernetes_remote_search.md

     |Search service implementation|Select Portal Search Service Type from the pull down.|
     |CONFIG\_FOLDER\_PATH|Did not set \(differs from non-container instructions\).|

+    !!!note
-    **Note:** Once completed and saved, the HCL Digital Experience 9.5 container deployment has a new search service called **Remote PSE service EJB**, with a green check mark confirming that the service was correctly set up and is able to communicate with the Remote Search container.
+        Once completed and saved, the HCL Digital Experience 9.5 container deployment has a new search service called **Remote PSE service EJB**, with a green check mark confirming that the service was correctly set up and is able to communicate with the Remote Search container.

 3. Based on the previously created Remote Search service, create a **Portal Search Collection** and a **JCR Search Collection** using the following parameters.
     1. Use the following parameters to create a [Portal search collection](../../9.0/admin-system/create_search_coll.md).